Understanding cloud computing: a guide for small businesses

 Do I need special equipment to use cloud computing?

-Cloud computing works with your existing devices.
-Any device with an internet connection and a web browser works, including computers, laptops, tablets, and smartphones.
+No, cloud computing works with your existing devices.
+Any computer, laptop, tablet, or smartphone with an internet connection and a web browser is all you need.

 Can my accountant access my cloud accounting software?

-Yes, and this is one of the biggest advantages.
-You can give your accountant secure access to view current information, reconcile accounts, and prepare reports without sending files.
+Yes, you can invite your accountant to access your books directly so they can view current data, reconcile accounts, and prepare reports without you needing to send files.
 You control their access level and can revoke it anytime.

 Disclaimer